southernafro/airspace-hugo/exampleSite/content/english/blog/what-fertilizer-to-use-for-hydroponics.md

 ## One last thing.

 There are many different fertilizer types.
 I have looked at the one that works throughout a plant's life cycle, it's easy to use and is also efficient to use.
 You can rest assured that the plants are getting what they need and when they need it.
-You will not need to be an expert to use General hydroponics flora grow, flora bloom, and flora micro.
+You will not need to be an expert to use General hydroponics flora to grow, flora bloom, and flora micro.

 Regardless of the label you go for, ensure that you can use it with ease and that it will be efficient.